 I like Lucy because she is cheeky and has tons of personality – and it comes across both on TV and in the books she writes.
 She also crams as much dressing up as possible into her TV programmes.
 Bascially she’s fun and I want her to be my bestie.

-My fave book by Lucy – You may remember this book from my post on Georgian history books last year, but my pick from Lucy’s reportaire had to be Courtiers.
+My fave book by Lucy – My pick from Lucy’s reportaire had to be Courtiers.
 It’s a really well-written back that ties all the different threads of the Georgian court together in a really engaging way.

 10. Dr Emma Wells